Naeemkh/ts-process/docsource/concepts.rst

      $ pr = Project('example_project')
      $ pr.add_processing_label('lpf2','lowpass_filter', {"N" : 4, "Wn" : 2.0})

 *lpf2* is a unique name and *lowpass_filter* is the process label type, then we provide a dictionary of hyper-parameters.
-Once a label is defined, it is not immutable.
+Once a label is defined, it is immutable.
 However, the user always can define another label if needed.

 Stations